 Celebrate Cannabis set two goals: to create partnerships with local law enforcement and to provide information about regulations, safe use of cannabis by adults, new product innovation and other topics.

 Clifton said Wednesday she’d contacted the Oregon Liquor Control Commission, Deschutes County District Attorney John Hummel and others to express interest in some form of cooperation.
 She said Hummel and an OLCC representative returned encouraging responses.

 An acknowledged problem with over-production of marijuana in Oregon is lowering retail prices for marijuana but also fueling the black market.

 “We think there’s a solution, and we think that we can work together with local law enforcement and local government, the OLCC and the (Oregon Health Authority) to help eliminate the illegal market,” Clifton said.

 She anticipates a membership of 50 to 60 people directly involved in cannabis businesses or providing it services, such as lawyers, accountants and engineers.
-She said Cascade Cannabis, still in the formative stage, must hear from its membership and from consultants with expertise in cannabis and law enforcement before fielding concrete proposals.
+She said Celebrate Cannabis, still in the formative stage, must hear from its membership and from consultants with expertise in cannabis and law enforcement before fielding concrete proposals.